roberttaylor426/zero2continuousdeployment-consul-template-conf/README.md

 # Consul-template configuration

-Dockfile and template file to auto-generated nginx config file from Consul.# Consul-template configuration

-Dockfile and template file to auto-generated nginx config file from Consul.# Consul-template configuration

-Dockfile and template file to auto-generated nginx config file from Consul.
+Docker image and accompanying consul-template file to auto-generate nginx config from Consul.